dmartizzi/cv-object-counter-app/README.md

 However, since we are only interested in the count of objects in each bin, some of the complexity of identifying the correct location and label for each object can be dropped.
 This should allow me to choose simpler model architectures and use weaker labels to perform the task.

-The model taked images as an input and yield the count of objects in the image as an output.
+The model takes images as an input and yield the count of objects in the image as an output.

 ## Datasets and Inputs